ssharpjr/zebra-epl/ProjectNotes.md

 ## Solution:
 A mini-computer connected to a label printer that is capable to producing a label when a button is pressed.
-There will be 2 workstations setup with a computer (with button & switch) and printer each.
+There will be 1 workstation setup with a computer (with button & switch) and printer.
 One left hand part and one right hand part.

 ## Steps:
 - Select the part with a 3-position switch.
-- Press a button to print a label for the select part.
+- Press a button to print a label for the select parts (LH/RH).

 ## Thought Process:
-There are 2 workstations each making 3 parts (colors) for a total of 6 parts (3 left, 3 right).
+One workstation making 6 parts (3 left, 3 right).
 The switch position determines the part number that will be printed.
 A display will show what part is currently selected and the current date and time.
 When the button is pushed, the part number, date and time, and a serial number are printed on a 1" X 2" label.